madebykind/madebykind-v3/content/work/the-rivers-trust.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8 lg:col-start-5">

+  ## Member portal

-  The Rivers Trust is an umbrella organisation and has 65 trusts which sit within its network, the website needed to explore the breadth of the networks and offer an area for those member trusts for news, events, and job vacancies.
+  The Rivers Trust is an umbrella organisation for the 65 local trusts working on the ground around the UK.
+The website needed to explore the breadth of the networks and offer an area for those member trusts to promote news, events, and job vacancies.

   </div>
 </div>